Skip to content

 Replication types and proxy solutions

-The process in which data from a primary MySQL instance is copied and sent to other MySQL instances of the database cluster (co-called replicas) is known as MySQL replication.
+The process in which data from a primary MySQL instance is copied and sent to other MySQL instances of the database cluster (so-called replicas) is known as MySQL replication.

 The Operator provides you a choice between two replication types:

-• Group Replication means that read-write transaction can be executed on any instance, and when it happens, MySQL tries to get consensus with the other instances before returning it completed back to the client.
+• Group Replication means that a read transaction can be executed on any instance, while write transactions happen only on primary.
+For a write transaction, MySQL tries to get consensus with the other instances before returning it completed back to the client.

 Both replication types have their pros and cons.

-Group replication allows horizontal scaling of writes, but is not so fast, because writes require consensus (so-called “certification”).
-Also, concurrent writes of the same row on different instances are treated as data conflicts : the transaction that was ordered first commits on all servers, and the transaction ordered second aborts.
-Finally, group replication has some specific limitations .
+Group replication allows horizontal scaling of reads, preventing stale reads when set with high transaction consistency level, but it is slower.
+Group replication has some specific limitations .
 Particularly, the number of MySQL instances in a single replication group can’t exceed 9.
-Also, extra large transaction can cause noticeable system slowdown, and in some cases even can cause the replication member fault when transaction message cannot be copied between group members over the network within a 5-second window.
+Also, extra large transactions can cause noticeable system slowdown, and in some cases even can cause the replication member fault when transaction message cannot be copied between group members over the network within a 5-second window.

 Proxy solution used by the Operator for the database cluster depends on the replication type used in the cluster.
 HAProxy can be used with both replication types, while MySQL Router can be used with Group Replication.